htulet/scripts_TS_arosics/docs/source/usage.rst

 Generate orthomosaics from drone images using Time-SIFT and Metashape
 ---------------------------------------------------------------------
-- Structure your data in one of the following ways : either place one folder by flight directly in your input folder, or use one directory by date, each consisting of subdirectories for each flight.
-In both cases, the name of the folders directly containing images must start with their date in YYYYMMDD format (see exemples below).
+- Structure your data in one of the following ways : either place one folder by flight directly in your input folder, or use one directory by date, each consisting of subdirectories for each flight (see exemples below).
+In both cases, the date must be indicated in the name of the folders directly containing images, in the YYYYMMDD or YYYYMM formats.

 .. image:: _static/structure1.png
    :alt: Data structure 1